DevOluwapelumi/Payment-Gateway-Integration/README.md

 Integration: Payment gateways can be seamlessly integrated into various e-commerce platforms, websites, mobile apps, and point-of-sale systems, enabling businesses to offer a consistent payment experience across different channels.

-Real-time Authorization: When a customer initiates a payment, the payment gateway communicates with the relevant financial institutions to authorize the transaction in real time.
+Real-time Authorization: When a customer initiates a payment, the payment gateway communicates with the relevant financial institutions to authorize the transaction in real-time.
 This ensures the availability of funds and minimizes the risk of payment disputes.

 Transaction Logging: Payment gateways maintain detailed records of all transactions, making it easier for merchants to reconcile payments, track sales, and manage refunds or chargebacks.